malihass/PeleLMeX/Docs/sphinx/manual/LMeXControls.rst

 fine-covered regions are masked.
 An arbitrary number of these diagnostics may be specified in a list by setting ``peleLM.diagnostics`` in the input file and then specifying the diagnostic type and relevant inputs for each diagnostic listed.
 See the
-`PelePhysics  documentation <https://amrex-combustion.github.io/PelePhysics/Utility.html#diagnostics>`_ for full details on the options that must be specified for each diagnostic type.
+`PelePhysics Diagnostics documentation <https://amrex-combustion.github.io/PelePhysics/Utility.html#diagnostics>`_ for full details on the options that must be specified for each diagnostic type.

 ::